Mood Disturbance

 Anxiety may include the following symptoms:

-- Bodily symptoms, such as shortness of breath, sweating, headache, or muscle tension
+- Shortness of breath, sweating, headache, or muscle tension

 - Negative thoughts and feelings, such as excessive worrying, feeling afraid, irritable, or “on edge”